JadeMin/aterbot/README.md

 > #### Q3: How to fix `Invalid move player packet received`?
 <details><summary>A3:</summary>

-It seems your bot escaped from your bedrock room so it's in invalid pos or moving to it.
+It seems your bot escaped from your bedrock room, so they're in invalid location or moving to it.
 First you have to wipe the bot's playerdata in your server.
 1. Go to your Aternos server management page.
 2. Click `Files` in the left section.
-3. Delete the `world/playerdata/<UUID>.dat` and `<the same>.dat_old` file that points the bot username.
+3. Delete the `world/playerdata/<UUID>.dat` and `<same>.dat_old` file that points the bot username.

 **After it, lock the bot immediately as soon as possible!**
 **And change the bot's gamemode to `Creative` to not die.**